Testing the effectiveness of unconventional monetary policy in Japan and the United States: Theoretical Model

 \subsubsection{Households}

 There are two types of households: unrestricted households (U-households) and restricted households (R-households).
 U-households, with population $\omega_{u}$, can trade both short-term and long-term government bonds subject to a transaction cost $\zeta_{t}$ per unit of long-term bonds purchased.
 R-households, with population $\omega_{r}=1-\omega_{u}$, can trade only long-term government bonds.
-For $j=u,r$, each household chooses consumption $c_{t}^{j}$, hours worked $h_{t}^{j}$, government bond holdings $B_{L,t}^{j}$ and $B_{t}^{j}$ to maximize utility,
+For $j=u,r$, each household chooses consumption $c_{t}^{j}$, hours worked $h_{t}^{j}$, the long-term government bond holdings $B_{L,t}^{j}$, and the short-term government bond holdings $B_{S,t}^{j}$ to maximize utility,

 subject to: for a U-household,

 and for a R-household,

 where $P_{t}$ is the price level and $i_{t}$ is the short-term interest rate.
 In addition $\bar{R}_{L,t}$ denotes the gross yield to maturity at time $t$ on the long-term bond